allartk/leaflet.offline/README.md

 * savetileend, one tile is saved  (eg show progress bar)
 * loadend, all tiles are downloaded
 * tilesremoved, all tiles are removed
+* saveend

+Each event object has the following properties:
+* storagesize
+* lengthToBeSaved
+* lengthSaved
+* lengthLoaded
+* \_tilesforSave

 #### L.control.savetiles options